ARandomAxolotl/f--fetch/README.md

 - awk, to parse /proc and other stuff

-- readlink, to distinguish init

-- basename, to pretty the shell name and help distinguish init
+- basename, to pretty the shell name

 - playerctl, to get music data

 - wc, to count packages

 - tty, to print tty information

+## Usage :

+./f--fetch : print the pretty fetch

+./f--fetch --verbose : print the fetch with logs and errors

 ## Customization :